-At the start of the pandemic, Meybi's business faced a drastic decline in sales.
-In addition to a focus on product improvements out of her offline shop in Kupang, Meybi turned to digital ads to reach her customers, and ensure that they can place orders online.
-Timor Moringa leverages Facebook and Instagram to build its network, raise brand awareness, and increase sales.
+Kupang, Meybi turned to digital ads to reach her customers, and ensure that they can place orders online.
+Timor Moringa leverages Facebook and Instagram to build her network, raise brand awareness, and increase her sales.
 Meybi boosts posts to help direct her customers to place orders online, either through WhatsApp or Messenger.
-Once they place an order, she uses WhatsApp to interact with customers and provide follow-up customer service.
-In order to reach consumers in a fast growing market for wholesome and organic agricultural products, Meybi targets advertisements to people across Jakarta, Bogor, Depok, Tangerang and Bekasi, with the age range of 16 to 45 operations, logistics, and digital teams.
+Once they place an order, she uses WhatsApp to interact with customers and provide follow up customer service.
+In order to reach consumers in a fast growing market for wholesome and organic agricultural products, Meybi targets advertisements to people across Jakarta, Bogor, Depok, Tangerang and Bekasi, with the age range of 16-45 years old.

+These tools have helped Meybi to pivot successfully during the pandemic.
+Her customer awareness has increased, with sales soon increasing by 100-200 percent.
+Timor Moringa now employs 10 core teams, consisting of operations, logistics, and digital teams.
 Looking ahead, Meybi has set her sights on building a new production site in South Central Timor, which will also be used to facilitate agrotourism, and educate broader audiences about the sustainable cultivation of Moringa plants.
-In the next one to two years, she hopes to be able to cater to the markets across Indonesia and export her products by completing several required certifications.
+In the next 1-2 years, she hopes to be able to cater to the markets across Indonesia and export her products by completing several required certifications.